mohamadhesham00/Local-Eats/README.md

 Local Eats represents a significant step in developing a modern, scalable food ordering system.
 The adoption of DDD architecture and the incorporation of various technologies and concepts make this project an exciting showcase of current industry best practices.
 I am eager to discuss the project in more detail and share insights into how it reflects my skills and capabilities as a developer.

-Thank you for considering my work.

-*Your Name*